raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 + Have some fun with your dancing unicorn rainbow

 Ideas:
-1) Make your rainbow blink and unicorn dance faster
+1) Make your rainbow blink and unicorn dance faster.
-2) Teach your unicorn a new dance (play around with costumes and speeds)
+2) Teach your unicorn a new dance (play around with costumes and speeds).
-3) Add more buttons to make the unicorn do different dances
+3) Add more buttons to make the unicorn do different dances.
-4) Add more `events`{:class="blockevents"} to make the unicorn do different dances
+4) Add more `events`{:class="blockevents"} to make the unicorn do different dances.
-5) Make a game with your rainbow and dancing unicorn
+5) Make a game with your rainbow and dancing unicorn.

 --- /challenge ---